 Others completely reject the idea of hard water touching human skin.

-Scientifically many studies have been conducted on this topic and it has also produced mixed results.
-Some doctors actually suggest using specific bath salts for the betterment your skin.
-They say that like plants even human bodies absorb some minerals and salts via their skin.
+Scientifically, many studies have been conducted on this topic, and it has also produced mixed results.
+Some doctors actually suggest using specific bath salts for the betterment of your skin.
+They say that like plants, even human bodies absorb some minerals and salts via their skin.

-Bathing or not remains every individual?s personal choice.
-If he or she feels that hard water suits his needs best then he can use RO waste water for this purpose by diluting it.
-It will save him from bath salts.
-And if the water is having an adverse effect then this stunt should never be tried.
+Bathing or not remains every individual’s personal choice.
+If he or she feels that hard water suits their needs best, then they can use RO waste water for this purpose by diluting it.
+It will save them from bath salts.
+And if the water is having an adverse effect, then this stunt should never be tried.

 Reusing, reprocessing and recycling reverse osmosis waste water